mmgen/mmgen-wallet/doc/wiki/Altcoin-and-Forkcoin-Support.md

 ### <a id="a_xmr">Monero (XMR)</a>

-MMGen Wallet’s Monero support includes automated wallet creation/syncing and transacting via the [`mmgen-xmrwallet`][mx] command.
+Monero is fully supported by MMGen Wallet.

 Make sure that [Monerod][M] is installed and running and that `monero-wallet-rpc` is located in your executable path.

 <a id="a_xmr_req">Install the Python XMR requirements:</a>